ElectricalGang

 Transformer Ratio Test:

 The performance of a transformer largely depends on the specific winding completeness of the transformer or the voltage ratio of the transformer.
 That is why the transformer ratio test is an essential type of transformer test.
 This test was also done as a routine test of the transformer.
-Therefore electrical power transformer, the voltage of the transformer, and turn ratio test is an important test to ensure proper operation.
+Therefore electrical power transformer, the voltage of the transformer, and the turn ratio test is an important test to ensure proper operation.

 The process of this test is simple.
-Keeping the low voltage winding open we only apply a three-phase 415 V supply for high voltage winding.
+Keeping the low-voltage winding open we only apply a three-phase 415 V supply for high-voltage winding.
 To find the actual ratio of the transformer we measure the induced voltage at the HV and LV terminals of the transformer.
 We repeat different tests for all tap conditions.

-Also Read: What is a Step-up Transformer | Construction of Step-up Transformer | Working of Step-up Transformer | Applications of Step-up Transformer
+Suggested Read: What is a Single Phase Transformer | Construction of Single Phase Transformer

 Temperature Rise Test of Transformer:

 An increase in the temperature of the transformer is included in the test of the type of test transformer.
 In this test, we check whether the winding of the transformer and the increase in temperature of the transformer are as per the specification limit.
-In this type of test of the transformer, we have to check the limit of increase in oil temperature as well as an increase in winding temperature of electrical transformer.
+In this type of test of the transformer, we have to check the limit of increase in oil temperature as well as an increase in winding temperature of the electrical transformer.

 Routine Tests of Transformer: